Noetherian scheme

-It can be shown that, in a locally noetherian scheme, if $\operatorname{Spec} A$ is an open affine subset, then A is a noetherian ring.
-In particular, $\operatorname{Spec} A$ is a noetherian scheme if and only if A is a noetherian ring.
-Let X be a locally noetherian scheme.
-Then the local rings $\mathcal{O}_{X, x}$ are noetherian rings.
+It can be shown that, in a locally Noetherian scheme, if $\operatorname{Spec} A$ is an open affine subset, then A is a Noetherian ring; in particular, $\operatorname{Spec} A$ is a Noetherian scheme if and only if A is a Noetherian ring.
+For a locally Noetherian scheme X, the local rings $\mathcal{O}_{X, x}$ are also Noetherian rings.

-A noetherian scheme is a noetherian topological space.
-But the converse is false in general; consider, for example, the spectrum of a non-noetherian valuation ring.
+A Noetherian scheme is a Noetherian topological space.
+But the converse is false in general; consider, for example, the spectrum of a non-Noetherian valuation ring.

 The definitions extend to formal schemes.

 Properties and Noetherian hypotheses

 Having a (locally) Noetherian hypothesis for a statement about schemes generally makes a lot of problems more accessible because they sufficiently rigidify many of its properties.

+Any Noetherian scheme can only have finitely many irreducible components.